-Cluj-Napoca is the unofficial capital of Transylvania and a major city in Romania.
+Cluj-Napoca is the unofficial capital of Transylvania and one of the major cities in Romania.
 The city’s position in the Transylvanian Plateau makes Cluj-Napoca the perfect landing place for travelers to visit the central and the northern part of Romania.

-You may have already heard of Bran Castle and Dracula from Bram Stocker’s novel but did you think you could go ahead and compare it with the castle The Nun was filmed in?
-In what castle was the Nun filmed?
-It’s the Corvin Castle, also known as Hunyadi Castle.
-Also, if you are in the area, you can visit Alba-Carolina Citadel, an enormous seven bastions Citadel where you can watch the guard changing ceremony.
-And if you’re aiming to leap through time to visit Saxon medieval cities, you can quickly get to Sibiu and Sighisoara.
+You may have already heard of Bran Castle (Dracula Castle) and Dracula from Bram Stocker’s novel.
+If you are in the area, you can visit Alba Iulian and Alba-Carolina Fortress, an enormous seven bastions fortress where you can watch the guard changing ceremony.
+And if you’re aiming to leap through time to visit medieval Saxon cities, you can quickly get to Sibiu and Sighisoara Citadel.

 With a day trip from Cluj-Napoca, you can visit Turda Salt Mine and Alba Carolina Fortress.

 Start your day early in the morning on the road to Alba Iulia.
 There you will find the most extensive Roman castrum, and its star-shaped fortification, Alba Carolina.
 The foundation is inherited from the Roman Empire and by the German and Hungarian populations enriched the settlement’s cultural diversity.
 The influences imprinted over centuries Baroque, Romanesque and even Babylonian architectural styles on buildings and churches.

 Aerial view of Alba Carolina Citadel, photo by viziteazaalbaiulia.ro